nater1983/openrc-services/README.md

-A set of OpenRC services, with scripts to download and install.
+A set of OpenRC services, fetched from upstream and modifed as needed.

 Currently these can be used on Slackware Linux.